xan2622/awesome-blender/README.md

 ### 🪀Misc [^](#table)
 - Management:
     - [BlenderKit](https://www.blenderkit.com/) : allows you to download assets, materials, and alpha brushes to your blender 2.8 client with the click of a button for free. _Now you can find it on built-in addons._
-    - [Gaffer](https://github.com/gregzaal/Gaffer) : is a Blender add-on that helps you light your scenes by presenting all the right settings in convenient panels for quick access and experimentation. [[market]](https://blendermarket.com/products/gaffer-light-manager/)
       - [Blender Interplanety Storage](https://blenderartists.org/t/bis-online-material-storage/689728) : the online material (shader) storage add-on for Blender 3D creation.
 With the BIS add-on, you can save materials (groups of nodes) to the online personal library and then convenient search and upload them.
     - [Asset Wizard](https://blenderartists.org/t/asset-wizard-for-blender-2-8/1149311) : is a asset management addon.
     - [Blender Version Manager](https://github.com/DotBow/Blender-Version-Manager) : minimalistic download manager for blender.
     - [Asset Management](https://gumroad.com/l/asset_management) : store assets (single objetcs, multiple objects, custom setup (like rendering setup with lights, floor etc.), rigged characters, Fx assets like the Grass Essential, ...).
 See also its [BlenderArtists thread](https://blenderartists.org/t/asset-management/660778).